Get ready for winter!

 Dogs lose most of their heat through their pads and mouth, but they will still appreciate a warm coat or jumper.
 If you chihuahua’s not used to wearing a jumper it might be a good idea to get them used to wearing one gradually before the cold weather hits

-Never leave dogs outside for prolong periods.
+Remember to never leave dogs outside for prolong periods.
 Your chi will probably enjoy the snow and they still need to get out for a sniff about and to do dog-stuff.
 But they are small and will get cold quickly so don’t leave them out for too long.
 Chihuahuas shiver for different reasons and also if they are cold, so if your chi is trembling, put on a jumper.

 Medication & Food